How to Conduct a Training Needs Analysis

 A training needs analysis is a series of activities conducted to identify problems or other issues in the workplace.
 It determines whether – and what – training is an appropriate response.

 The needs analysis is usually the first step taken in a process of change.
 Usually, there is a gap between the current and the desired individual and organizational performance.
-A needs analysis specifically defines that gap.
+A needs analysis specifically defines that gap, and how much of it can be addressed with training.

 Corporate training is a huge market.
-In 2019, it was valued at over $330 billion.
+In 2022, it was valued at over $145 billion.
 It’s also rapidly expanding, set to grow nearly 10% every year.
-By 2027, it’s expected to exceed $415 billion in value.
-The last years – and 2020 especially – have seen a shift towards virtual training, but in-person training is just as important.
+By 2028, it’s expected to exceed $250 billion in value.
+The last decade – and throughout the pandemic especially – has seen a major shift towards virtual training, but in-person training is just as important.

 Who Conducts a Training Needs Analysis, and Why?